aws-samples/sample-scalable-intelligent-document-processing-with-amazon-bedrock-data-automation/createbdaproject.md

 <img src="../../blob/main/assets/screenshots/AWS_Console_Screenshot_5_-_create_blueprint.png" width="800" />

-## Step3 : Add Custom Blueprint to the BDA Project
+## Step 3 : Add Custom Blueprint to the BDA Project

 We saw how to add sample blueprint to the BDA Project, now let's create a custom blueprint for the Child Support Enrollment Application form.
 You can add this blueprint using either the AWS Console or AWS CLI.